 - Use your supplier base (such as your bank or accountant) to facilitate introductions to other like-minded people.

 - Appoint a Non-Executive Director, or even a Chairman (choose wisely!) to give you a supportive and alternative view of your business.

 - For structured on-going peer support, join an organisation that offers Forums (or what’s sometimes called Mastermind) where a group of members meet regularly, at least monthly.
 A word of caution, most non-membership based Forums, i.e. a small group of individuals who agree they will meet regularly actually fall apart as members struggle to maintain their initial level of commitment.
-Without doubt, facilitated (or membership based) Forum groups achieve the greatest levels of success.
+Without a doubt, facilitated (or membership based) Forum groups achieve the greatest levels of success.

 - Connect through social media.
-In the business community LinkedIn groups & discussions are ideal for this, as is finding other appropriate forums & discussion boards.
+In the business community, LinkedIn groups & discussions are ideal for this, as is finding other appropriate forums & discussion boards.